Top 25 Finance Newsletters (2023)

 Send Schedule: Daily

-What It Is: With a massive base of retail and even “meme stock” investors, Robinhood’s daily newsletter delivers the biggest, most important business stories in a fun, simple, and easy-to-read language.
+What It Is: With a massive base of retail and even “meme stock” investors, Snack's daily newsletter delivers the biggest, most important business stories in a fun, simple, and easy-to-read language.
 Oh, and they claim it can be read in just three minutes per day.
+The Snacks newsletter now operates under Robinhood's news and information subsidiary, Sherwood Media.

 2. Money Stuff